Are you interested in a career with a social impact?

 Do I need any prior experience?

 Students are not expected to have any prior geophysics knowledge before the field camp but must show an interest in the geosciences and be willing to participate in outdoor field work.
 Other student requirements are:

 · Be a citizen or permanent resident of the United States

 · Be enrolled in a 2-year or 4-year collegiate institution.

 · Be a freshman or sophomore as of the application deadline.

-Rutgers and Temple University are equal opportunity employers and encourages applications from underrepresented groups, including minorities and people with disabilities.
+Rutgers and Temple University are equal opportunity employers and applications from underrepresented groups, including minorities and people with disabilities, are encouraged.

 Student lodging and food will be in Penn State University dorms.

 Dr. Kristina Keating, Rutgers University-Newark